aspectran/aspectran.github.io/_pages/en/aspectow/architecture.md

 The process by which Aspectow runs as a WAS and processes requests follows this hierarchical flow:

 ### 3.1.
 Bootstrapping
-1.  **Script Execution**: Scripts in the `bin` directory set JVM options and start the process.
+1.  **Script Execution**: Scripts in the `app/bin` directory set JVM options and start the process.
-2.  **Service Initialization**: The `AspectranService` starts and loads configurations from the `config` directory.
+2.  **Service Initialization**: A specific implementation of `CoreService` (e.g., `DaemonService`, `ShellService`) tailored to the execution environment starts and loads configurations from the `config` directory.
-3.  **Web Server Startup**: The configured embedded web server (Undertow or Jetty) starts and listens on the HTTP port.
-4.  **Context Loading**: `ActivityContext`, Aspectran's core container, is initialized, and all defined Beans, Translets, and Aspects are loaded into memory.
+3.  **Context Loading**: `ActivityContext`, Aspectran's core container, is created, and all defined Beans, Translets, and Aspects are loaded into memory.
+During this process, the embedded web server (Undertow or Jetty), defined as a Bean, is initialized and started.

 ### 3.2.
 ClassLoader Strategy (SiblingClassLoader)
 Aspectow uses a proprietary **SiblingClassLoader** mechanism.
 This is a core technology that not only prevents conflicts between system libraries and applications but also enables **Hot Reloading**, allowing changed classes or resources to be reflected immediately without restarting the JVM.

 ### 3.2.1.
 Safe Reloading Mechanism
-Explains the principle of resource isolation via the `work` directory, illustrating why replacing files in `app/lib` does not cause errors during operation.
+The following explains how the resource isolation mechanism utilizing the `work` directory prevents errors when replacing files during operation and ensures safe resource management.

 ```mermaid
 sequenceDiagram